 As explained more fully in the Statement of Directors' Responsibilities in Respect of the Financial Statements set out on page 117, the directors are responsible for the preparation of the financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.
-The directors are also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are also responsible for such internal control as they determine is necessary to enable the preparation of financial statement, whether due to fraud or error.